Scans by variant

 If a variant is missing or empty

-- check the selected analytics date range
+- Check the analytics date range you selected.